Article

 Failure to recognize and understand the risks your organization faces will likely lead to unnecessary disruptions and subsequent loss of profits.
 Even with the most structurally sound strategies in place, a supply chain company is destined for failure if it lacks a fully completed risk assessment and disaster plan.

 Supply chain disruptions can come in various forms that affect companies differently depending on factors such as their location, their product and their supplies.
 A disruption can be defined as an unforeseen breakdown, malfunction or failure of one’s production and/or distribution that negatively impacts the supply chain process.
-So what disruptions should your supply chain management company plan for?
-That question might not have an easy answer, but companies can begin protecting their supply chain by planning for the risks currently trending which, according to DHL’s Resilince360 Annual Risk Report, include the following:
+So, what disruptions should your supply chain management company plan for?
+That question might not have an easy answer, but companies can begin protecting themselves by supply chain planning and optimization around the risks currently trending which, according to DHL’s Resilince360 Annual Risk Report, include the following:

 Environmental